Pre-training Vision Transformers with Formula-driven Supervised Learning: Method

 \section{Method}

-We first show the results of our preliminary study from which we deduced the hypotheses that (i) object contours are what matter in image representation and (ii) increased number of parameters affects performance improvement in FDSL pre-training.
-Then, we propose a set of mathematically generated datasets that have varying degrees of complexity in these two aspects to verify our hypotheses.
+We first show the results of our preliminary study from which we deduced the hypotheses that (i) object contours are what matter in image representation and (ii) increasing the number of parameters improves the performance of FDSL pre-training.
+Then, we describe a set of mathematically generated datasets that have varying degrees of complexity in these two aspects to verify our hypotheses.

-To verify the hypothesis regarding the importance of object contours in images, we create the dataset RCDB.
-To verify the second hypothesis, we increase the number of parameters in the equations used to generate the images in ExFractalDB and RCDB and increase the size of the dataset.
+To verify the hypothesis regarding the importance of object contours in images, we created the dataset RCDB.
+To verify the second hypothesis, we increased the number of parameters in the equations used to generate the images in ExFractalDB and RCDB and increased the size of the dataset.